Tiago080404/Hangman/README.md

 A simple Hangman Game which fetches a random Word from an api.

 # How to use
-Clone the repository in your local file with git clone "git@github.com:Tiago080404/Hangman.git"
+Feel free to use my public Game from my [Github page](https://github.com/Tiago080404/Hangman)

 # How to run
-Open the index.html in the browser.
+Clone the repository in your local file with git clone "git@github.com:Tiago080404/Hangman.git" Open the index.html in the browser.
 Start the game by typing in any letter in the inputfield and then press the guess button.

 # How to change